| The German Shepherd Dog In Movement

 Left fore leg is reaching toward it's maximum extension.

-As the right rear leg thrusts the body ahead, the center
+As the right rear leg begins to thrusts the body ahead, the center

 of gravity is propelled forward over the left front leg,